-Financial courses provide objective information and advice to Suffolk County residents on a broad spectrum of financial planning top-

-Special Academic Programs ics for individuals and small businesses.
+Financial courses provide objective information and advice to Suffolk County residents on a broad spectrum of financial planning topics for individuals and small businesses.
 Financial Planning for Retirement, College Planning and a Financial Planning Seminar are just a few of the non-credit continuing education courses which are offered.